Crysis 2: Reception

 A review for the PlayStation 3 version only was published by Official PlayStation Magazine, which gave the game an 8/10.
 OPM calls Crysis 2 "excellent - technically strong, visually outstanding and full of welcome fresh ideas."
 OPM's main gripes are with the shooter's "bungled" opening section, and their view that it takes several hours of "persisting" through "a thorny, poorly signposted and indifferent shooter" until Crysis 2 really kicks off.
 "Developer Crytek has a deserved reputation for pushing gaming hardware to the brink, and its debut work on PS3 is first-rate," it says.
 "It doesn't just look good, it looks different.
 The Manhattan mix of crooked concrete spires and green urban spaces is refreshing after the relentless dark khaki backgrounds of Call of Duty and Medal of Honor."

 The Telegraph considered that the game heavily borrowed from the Call of Duty shooters, being much more scripted and linear than Crysis, calling the game a "walled in" experience.
 The Telegraph also criticized the enemies' "utterly atrocious" AI, "problematic" sound, and "uninspiring" multiplayer.

 GameZone gave the game an 8.5/10, stating "With plenty of in-game collectibles in both the multiplayer and single-player modes, as well as solid multiplayer gameplay options, players will find plenty of bang for their buck, and the stunning power of the CryEngine needs to be seen to be believed."

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Crysis 2 for "Outstanding Achievement in Visual Engineering".

 Unlike the original Crysis, which allowed the user to extensively change various graphical settings, Crysis 2 at launch provided fewer options.
 However, advanced settings and DirectX 11 features were added in patch 1.8 along with high resolution textures.
 The high-res texture upgrade can be used in either DX9 mode or DX11 mode (the graphics card must have 768 MB or more video memory), but can only be enabled on 64-bit operating systems.
 Due to an unresolved bug in Crysis 2, DirectX 11 mode does not function properly on Windows 8.

-As of June 30, 2011 over 3 million copies of the game have been sold across all platforms, which is less than Crysis on PC only.
+As of June 30, 2011, over 3 million copies of the game have been sold across all platforms, which is less than Crysis on PC only.

 In April 2012 it was awarded with the Deutscher Computerspielpreis in the category Best German Game.

+The game was heavily criticized for its misuse of tesselation that resulted in the game unjustifiably favoring NVIDIA GPUs.